 Example: youth-led community dialogues, youth-led neighbourhood-cleanup events that foster intergenerational connections

-We are proud to partner with the Vancouver Foundation and the North Shore Neighbourhood House, and the Howard Martin Memorial Fund to fund and deliver Neighbour Grants.
+We are proud to partner with the Vancouver Foundation, the North Shore Neighbourhood House, and the Howard Martin Memorial Fund to fund and deliver Neighbour Grants in West Vancouver.
 If your organization is interested in becoming a Neighbour Grants partner, please contact Jenn Meilleur.